 It’s fair to say that none of us in email marketing are in it to annoy our subscribers with our email newsletters.
-We have all read articles about the top reasons why subscribers leave your email program.
-This article about 5 bad email practices to avoid in 2022 is no exception.
+We have all read articles about why subscribers leave your email program.
+This article about five bad email practices to avoid in 2023 is no exception.

 I hope you will take inventory of your program and see if these five things impact your engagement in any way.